-- a.
-Final gland nut torque manufacturers recommended - b.
+- 11. Attach a tag to the valve for recording: - a.
+Final gland nut torque manufacturers recommended load - b.
 Date of the completed installation - c.
 Date of the follow-up gland nut torque check and measured or re-torque load if applicable.